 The plant's primary common name, "burning bush" derives from the plant's brilliant fall foliage, but it may also contain an allusion to Exodus 3 in the Hebrew bible, in which God appears to Moses in a bush that, while on fire, does not burn up.
 Euonymus alata, likewise, is "on fire" (that is, it bears a fiery red color) in fall, but it is not consumed by those flames.

 Alternatives to Invasive Burning Bush

-This alien forms dense thickets in eastern North American forests (I have seen evidence of it, myself, in Connecticut), thickets that can out-compete native plants and form a monoculture.
-Some eastern U.S. states are now banning the importation of burning bush (thus the aforementioned illegal status) and other alien invasive plants.
+This alien forms dense thickets in eastern North American forests (evidence of this can be seen in the states of Massachusetts and Connecticut, for example), thickets that can out-compete native plants and form a monoculture.
+Some eastern U.S. states are now banning the importation of burning bush (thus giving it something of an illegal status) and other invasive plants.

 As a fall-foliage alternative to burning bush in this region, sumac is often recommended.
-Indeed, as I observe in my article on sumac, sumac colors up early in autumn and is one of the most underrated plants for fall foliage.
+Indeed, as is observed in this article on sumac, sumac colors up early in autumn and is one of the most underrated plants for fall foliage.
 Other shrubs to substitute to achieve good fall color displays include:

 - Oakleaf hydrangea